merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 {% include IMAGE path="/images/miscellaneous/targeted-binning-nif-mag/N06_BLAST_results.png" width="100" %}

 There aren't any good hits here.
 The best one covers only 55% of the contig sequence (though it does so with a decently-high percent identity).
-If we look at the graphical alignments, you will see that the alignment is sporadic.
+If we look at the graphic summary, you will see that the alignment is sporadic.

 {% include IMAGE path="/images/miscellaneous/targeted-binning-nif-mag/N06_BLAST_graphic_summary.png" width="100" %}